bertdeterd/vuepress-scp-cf/docs/prerequisite/start.md

 This is not a requirement.
 You can choose your own preferred IDE.
 But if you have not made a choice yet, we recommend to install Visual Studio Code.<br><br>
 Download and install from: <https://code.visualstudio.com/download><br>
 <br>
-Install the Vetur extension.
-Do `CTRL-SHIFT-X` in Visual Studio Code, search for 'Vetur' and click on the install button.
+Install the **Vetur** extension.
+Do `CTRL-SHIFT-X` in Visual Studio Code, search for 'vetur' and click on the install button.
+If you use Vuetify also install the extension **vuetify-vscode**.

 ## Node JS and NPM